ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-apps-built-with-webpack.md

 ```

 > [!IMPORTANT]
 > Ember expects `app/styles/app.css` to exist.
 Instead of deleting the file, leave it empty.
+You can copy-paste this default code from Ember CLI:
 >
-> Here is the default file from `ember-cli`.
->
 > ```css
 > /* Ember supports plain CSS out of the box.
 More info: https://cli.emberjs.com/release/advanced-use/stylesheets/ */
 > ```

-Next, import the stylesheet `app/assets/app.css` in `app/app.ts`.
+Finally, import `app.css` in `app/app.ts`.

 <details>